kivanctezoren/ccnn-uq-bootstrap/README.md

 ![bootstrap-algorithm](readme_assets/bootstrap-algorithm.png "Figure 1")
 <figcaption align="center">Figure 1 - CCNN Bootstrap Algorithm</figcaption>

-Verbally, the method work as:
+Verbally, the method works as:

 * First, train the network in order to have the weights for the first bootstrap sampling's warm-start
 * Secondly, start the bootstrap sampling by initializing the model with previously saved parameters